Lee restricts spectators at games

 Previously, limited numbers of spectators had been allowed at games, ranging from none at some Nashville private schools (Metro public schools have not begun their winter sports seasons) to varying percentages in Wilson and other counties and districts.

-Wilson County Schools shut down all extra-curricular activities beginning this past Monday and ending Jan.
-4, effectively wiping out all holiday tournaments and classics.
-Other schools and districts have done the same.
+Wilson County Schools shut down all extra-curricular activities beginning Dec.
+21 and ending next Monday, effectively wiping out all holiday tournaments and classics.
+Other schools and districts have also shut down athletic competition.
 Wilson County teams teams may practice during the holidays.

-The first game locally scheduled to be affected by Executive Order 70 is Friendship Christian’s home basketball double header with Middle Tennessee Christian next Tuesday at the Bay Family Sportsplex.
+The first game locally scheduled to be affected by Executive Order 70 was Friendship Christian’s home basketball double header with Middle Tennessee Christian this past Tuesday at the Bay Family Sportsplex.

 (0) comments